The Nine of Eight

 “Oh, did I do that?” said Sean.
 “Yay, go me.”

-“You think I should forget you and stay home where i can be just a wife and mother?”
+“You think I should forget you and stay home where I can be a wife and mother?”
 Jadis yelled.
 “Not as long as you’re alive, I can’t.”

 “And what’s it to you, cousin?”
 Jadis snarled as she faced Mobley.
 “As far as I can tell, you were in on it too!”